jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-## Publish
+## Deploy & Publish

-Microfrontends are like services and they need to be packaged and registered (deployed) in a "Microfrontend Registry Server" in order to be discovered by consumers, similar to "Register & Discovery" capabilities of a Microservices environment.
+Microfrontends need to be packaged and registered (deployed) in a "Microfrontend Registry Server" in order to be discovered by consumers, similar to "Register & Discovery" capabilities of a Microservices environment.

 The main part of a microfrontend is the UI that it'll be loaded for the consumers.
 The UI package should contain: